 So – what does any of this have to do with guitars?
 Well, guitars are most often made of wood.
 And when harvested according to sustainable principles, there’s nothing wrong with that, either!
 Some of the common tonewood species used in guitars are however listed in CITES, in one of its various categories (Appendix) defining the degree of protection needed for each species.

 Most of the tonewood species we use do not require any certification.
-There are a couple of exceptions though – especially now as all the rosewood variations – over 300 of them – were added to CITES on January 2nd, 2017.
-I’ve compiled into this article information about those very few CITES listed species we use, and how this may affect your life in some rare occasions.
+I’ve compiled into this article up-to-date information about the CITES regulations of the species we use, and how this may affect your life in some rare occasions.

-If your guitar warranty card says ‘Rosewood’, it is always East Indian Rosewood – never Brazilian.
+If your Ruokangas guitar or bass warranty card says ‘Rosewood’, it is always East Indian Rosewood – never Brazilian.
 Since 2012 we’ve had both the trade & latin name of all the wood species listed in the warranty card.

-Spanish Cedar (Cedrela Odorata) is listed in the CITES Appendix III.
-This means that only the lumber needs to be licensed, when it is exported from the country of origin.
-So it’s basically our tonewood suppliers’ challenge, not ours, and definitely not yours.
+Spanish Cedar (Cedrela Odorata) is listed in the CITES Appendix II, with the exemption of finished musical instruments, parts, and accessories.
+This means it’s basically our tonewood suppliers’ headache and to some extent ours – but definitely not yours.
 For finished products no certification or registration is needed, or even available.
-This means that no CITES certification is required nor available to your Ruokangas guitar made of Spanish Cedar.
+This means that no certification is required nor available to your Ruokangas guitar made of Spanish Cedar.

 What will the future bring?
 Well, none of us has the crystal ball.
 I advice you to keep the documentation safe, that shows when your Ruokangas guitar was made.
-For example – now as the East Indian Rosewood was added to CITES (in January 2017) – in case you would decide to sell your pre-convention era guitar, and you happen to find a buyer from another continent – then you need to apply for a CITES export license.
-Now it helps you to have the documents (invoice/receipt, warranty card and/or certificate of authenticity) at hand.
+It helps you to have the documents (invoice/receipt, warranty card and/or certificate of authenticity) at hand, in case the CITES regulations would change.
 If you do not have any of such documentation saved, however, feel free to contact us for assistance.